-Marion ter Welle joined Telelcompaper in February 2009.
-She works on various research projects, mostly focused on mobile in the Netherlands as well as in the UK, Belgium and France.
-She regularly writes background articles on the mobile payment industry.
-She joined from Spencer Stuart where she worked as the Industrials Information Specialist.
-Prior to that she worked in London for Merrill Lynch, Morley Fund Management and Morgan Stanley in various Information Specialist positions.
-Marion holds a MSc in Human Geography from the University of Amsterdam and a MSc in Information Science from City University London.
+Marion ter Welle joined Telecompaper in 2009.
+She works on several research projects, mostly related to the mobile sector.
+Marion conducts research on the mobile markets in the Netherlands, Belgium, France and the UK as well as the MVNO markets in various countries.
+She is also a regular contributor to Telecompaper's weekly backgrounds concerning the mobile payments/mobile financial industry and the overall IoT market.
+Before joining Telecompaper Marion worked at Spencer Stuart in the Netherlands, as the Industrials Information Specialist.
+Prior to that she lived in London where she worked for Morgan Stanley, Merrill Lynch and Morley Fund Management in various Information Specialist roles.
+Marion holds an MSc in Human Geography from the University of Amsterdam and an MSc in Information Science from City University London.
 She is fluent in Dutch, English and French.

 We have been keeping professionals in the telecoms industry up-to-date since 2000.
 Telecompaper is a well respected, independent research and publishing company focussed on the telecommunications industry.